rpanos/spmf_python/README.md

 This module is intended to make large SPMF result sets very managable.
 Each rule is stored as python objects that are available to developers but also provides a wrappers around largesets of rule sets.
 These wrappers are intended to make the rule sets very searchable.

 ### SPMF Manager (very beta)
 This is to allow a developer, after configuring the location of SPMF.jar on their system, to call SPMF using python.
-And example might be:
+An example might be:

 ```python
 spmf_manager = SPMFManager(spmf)